SEMICeu/dcat-ap_validator/README.md

 <h2>User guide</h2>
 <ol>
 	<li>Launch Fuseki using the command in 'start_dcat-ap_validator.bat'</li>
+    <li>As of version 1.1.0 launch the node server using the command in 'start_dcat-ap_validator-server.bat'</li>
 	<li>Direct your browser to <a href="http://localhost:3030/dcat-ap_validator.html">http://localhost:3030/dcat-ap_validator.html</a></li>
 	<li>You get this page from Fuseki's internal web server.</li>
 	<li>Select one or more RDF files that contain the software metadata to validate.
 Optionally, also controlled vocabularies can be incldued to verify correct usage of them.</li>